South America – Many Countries, Many Worlds

 What to do at Argentina

-- Tour Buenos Aires and visit La Boca and San Telmo, the city’s oldest and most colorful neighbourhoods
+► Tour Buenos Aires.
+Also, visit La Boca and San Telmo, the city’s oldest and most colorful neighborhoods

-- Go to the magnificent Iguassu Falls on the Argentine side with a ride on the Ecological Jungle Train
+► Go next to the magnificent Iguassu Falls on the Argentine side with a ride on the Ecological Jungle Train

 Click here for vacations to Argentina

-Chile is a country of contrast and is home to one of the most beautiful national parks in South America, Torres del Paine, with its cascading waterfalls, shimmering lakes, and jagged mountain peaks.
-Santiago, Chile’s capital is a cosmopolitan city offering many exciting places to visit.
+Chile is a country of vivid contrasts from cosmopolitan wonders to natural landscapes.
+It is also home to one of the most beautiful national parks in South America.
+Known as Torres del Paine, this park offers cascading waterfalls, shimmering lakes, and jagged mountain peaks.
+Santiago, Chile’s capital, is a cosmopolitan city offering many exciting places to visit.
 Chile is also home to Easter Island, one of the earth’s most isolated inhabited islands.
 Here, you can explore the large open-air museum with over 400 moais, ruins, and temples.

 What to do at Chile